Allocating experiment audiences

 For example, say you allocated 6% of your traffic to your experiment and it included traffic from weekdays only, and later when you increase your allocated traffic to 30%, it also included traffic from weekends.
 Because you had more traffic on weekends, the data would overrepresent that traffic and you would get a biased result.
 You can avoid this by allowing "variation reassignment."

-Here is an example of audience allocation using variation reassignment: first, you add an experiment to a flag with three variations: A, B, and C. You roll out the three variations to 6% of the users, while the remaining 94% receives the control, variation A. The control traffic is not part of the experiment nor its analysis.
+Here is an example of audience allocation using variation reassignment: first, you add an experiment to a flag with three variations: A, B, and C. You roll out the three variations to 6% of contexts, while the remaining 94% receives the control, variation A. The control traffic is not part of the experiment nor its analysis.

 Here is a visualization of the starting traffic allocation, with the control group on the right: